axelpale/genversion/README.md

 ### genversion.version

-The version string of genversion module in [semantic versioning](http://semver.org/) format.
-Generated with genversion itself, of course.
+The version string of the genversion module in [semantic versioning](http://semver.org/) format.
+Generated with genversion itself, of course ;)

 ## Projects using genversion